Ryzer58/Rover_project/Project_notes.md

 Introduce an Arduino microcontroller as a much easier solution to problems relating to PWM, along with sensor readings.
 Communications take place over uart at a baud rate of 19200 for the time being.
 Other options I may look into is communicating over SPI, possibly introducing a second microcontroller if need.
 The Rover seemed to struggle on softer surfaces so to overcome this the old motor has been replaced with a much larger one.
 Currently Data with the exeception of setup is sent in the format of Command Number, Data1, Data2.
 For now the command number just sets the direction of the Rover but have started overhauling to cover over functions.
 To allow the Rover to behave more autonomously an array of 3 distance sensors has been added to the front and Rear of the Rover body.
 This is the current goal being proactively worked.

+Once the intial testing has been carried out on the sensors then we can move onto the implementation of a proper PID (Remember this is  Portional, Derivative, Integral) control mechanism to fine tune the movement of the rover.